OlgaSivyuk/OlgaSivyuk/README.md

 I'm Olga Sivyuk and I think code is magic.

 📚 I'm junior Front-end Developer and currently learning React
-⚡ I'mStrive to work with real projects and join the team working with passion concerned with more than "the bottom line"
+⚡ I'm strive to work with real projects and join the team working with passion concerned with more than "the bottom line"

 ### Skills and Technologies: